Is the FM9 hard to use?

 It's all about perspective.
 I've been using Fractal products since 2015 and it took a couple of weeks to learn the terminology and workflow.
 I have never felt any Fractal device was hard to use, especially with the Edit programs.

 A couple of years ago, our team bought a Helix Stomp and asked if I would create some presets for it.
-I found it less than "intuitive" than advertised.
+I found it less "intuitive" than advertised.
 Sure, adding amps and effects to the chain was simple enough, but the workflow took some time to figure out if there was anything I wanted that wasn't a default setting or model.

 This is not a "Fractal is better" post, just stating that moving from one brand to another is going to take time to get used to how the system works and what different things are called.
 Anyone shying away from Fractal because it's "too hard" has bought the online rhetoric.
 Additionally, anyone who tries to refer back to a certain modeler as a reference for how another brand works is setting themselves up for frustration.